nickmza/nickmza.github.io/source/_posts/oicjwt.md

 Either way Oracle will respond with a Bearer token.
 Pass this in the Authentication Header when calling your OIC flow in order to authenticate.

 <img src="jwt11.png"/>

+# Conclusion

+There you go!
+At this point you are successfully authenticating against your OIC Rest Service using a JWT Bearer token.